emeinhardt/cat-herder/README.md

    the morphism.
  - In general though, morphisms don't have to be to and from the same types — a type like `Bool` doesn't have to show up on both sides, and we can have arbitrarily nested products of products.
+The `Razor` example has a `Sized` variant (`Cat.Sized.Examples.Arith`) that demonstrates differing source and target carrier objects, and the Boolean circuit example below illustrates nested products.

 #### Categorical encoding

-The set of Boolean functions can be defined in terms of the freely generated strict symmetric monoidal/Cartesian category over a set of generator morphisms ("logic gates") that are complete with respect to Boolean functions.
+The set of Boolean functions can be defined in terms of the freely generated strict symmetric monoidal/cartesian category over a set of generator morphisms ("logic gates") that are complete with respect to Boolean functions.

  - The objects of the category are (indexed by) the natural numbers: the object